 History and Origin of Pakistani Bully Dog:

 The exact origin of this heavily-wrinkled dog is unknown.
 As we have already mentioned, there are several stories and theories about their origin according to which they were either originated from the deserts of Sindh, Indian and Pakistani Punjab, or Thanjavur and Tiruchi which are the districts of Madras, India.

 Also, according to historians, one of the most popular Mughal Emperor Jalaluddin Akbar had a Bully dog that was used for hunting purposes.
-Several appearances of Bully Kuttaz were also recorded in the international dog shows in the 1880s.
+Several appearances of Bully Kuttas were also recorded in the international dog shows in the 1880s.

 Temperament and behavior:

 Dog experts and vets suggest that only an expert owner should keep a Bully Kutta because it is not an easy breed to handle.
 But on the other hand, they scored better than many other breeds for their aggression, and interestingly, Collies and Beagles scored less than this macho.
 That means, that if you train and socialize them from an early age with patience and consistency, they may become well-mannered dogs.

-Bully Kuttas are naturally alert and protective, that is why they make the best guard dogs.
-They can become an ideal guardian for your family if trained from an early age for this job.
+Bully Kutta is naturally alert and protective, that is why it makes the best guard dog.
+It can become an ideal guardian for your family if trained from an early age for this job.
 In the Pakistani Bully Dog’s presence, you don’t need to worry about any predator.

 Great game hunters:

 With that much intelligence and power, they can become a great hunting dog but they need expert’s training for that.

 We are not kidding, yes, this macho can become an ideal companion for you.
 All you need to do is their proper socialization and training in their puppyhood.

 They can easily adapt to any type of home (not small), as well as, can live indoor and outdoor without any problem.